 It is important to encourage yourself.
 Do not compare your yield with others; everyone is different in many ways, and your obstacles do not define you.
 If you notice others putting you down, perhaps you can let your husband manage discouraging comments from family members and let him have your back.
 Being a mother can be challenging, having a reliable support system goes a long way.

 Love is not measured in millimetres.
 Even if you have a lesser milk supply than expected, it does not mean you are not doing enough as a mother.
-Motherhood can be an unexpected journey, seek help and advice when you need.
+Motherhood can be an unexpected journey, seek help and advice when you need it.